borisf/borisf.github.io/index.md

 I enjoy the intersection of technology, problem solving and people.

-To work effectively with frameworks such as Spring and Android, I create small, focused programs that are call framework abstracted (low level) APIs.
+To work effectively with frameworks such as Spring and Android, I create small, focused programs that call framework abstracted (low level) APIs.

 My expertise includes:
-* Backend - Spring (Context and IoC), Spring Boot (MVC and reactive) and AI
+* Backend - Spring, Spring Boot, SQL and AI
 * Java - Kotlin, [Gradle](https://gradle.org/), multi-threading and optimizations
 * Linux - memory APIs and Bash
 * Outreach - techical writing, mentoring and public speaking